Mohammad-Moghimi/Audio-Deep-Learning-Made-Simple-Sound-Classification/README.md

 Since the dataset has a metadata file that contains this information already, we can use that directly.
 The metadata contains information about each audio file.

 ![image](https://github.com/user-attachments/assets/03889fe7-c4bb-43c2-ac5b-61f3836545f9)

+Since it is a CSV file, we can use Pandas to read it.
+We can prepare the feature and label data from the metadata.